A guided residual search for nonlinear state-space identification: Experimental Results

 \subsection{Silverbox benchmark system}

-The Silverbox system~\cite{wigren2013three} represents an electronic implementation of a mass-spring-damper system with a cubic spring nonlinearity.
-In the benchmark dataset, the input voltage is analogous to the applied force and the output voltage to the displacement.
-The resulting input-output data exhibit an arrow-shaped structure consisting of two segments, sampled at approximately \SI{610}{\hertz}.
-The first segment (“arrowhead”, used for testing) contains \num{40000} samples of white Gaussian noise with linearly varying amplitude, filtered by a 9th-order Butterworth filter with cutoff frequency \SI{200}{\hertz}.
-The second segment consists of \num{86750} samples corresponding to ten random-phase multisine realizations, exciting only odd harmonics up to \SI{200}{\hertz}, of which the final \num{21688} samples are reserved for testing.
+The Silverbox system~\cite{wigren2013three} represents an electronic implementation of a mass-spring-damper system with a cubic spring nonlinearity, with voltages representing force and displacement.
+The input-output data exhibit an arrow-shaped structure consisting of two segments, sampled at approximately \SI{610}{\hertz}.
+The first segment (“arrowhead”, used for testing) contains \num{40000} samples of white Gaussian noise with linearly varying amplitude; the second segment consists of \num{86750} samples corresponding to ten random-phase multisine realizations, of which the final \num{21688} samples are reserved for testing.